Basics | Plugins | Howtos | Applications

 - trading voucher¶

-A ledger voucher where each item points to a product.
+A numbered voucher where each item points to a product.

 Each product mentioned in the items maps to a ledger account according to configurable rules.